Deconstructing the Low-Morale Experience in Academic Libraries

 Trigger warnings: Participants will be asked to revisit instances of low morale they have faced.
 As a result, negative memories and associated emotions, including anger, grief, and shame, may (re)-surface.

 Kaetrena Davis Kendrick, M.S.L.S. is an Associate Professor, Associate Librarian at the University of South Carolina Lancaster.
 Kendrick earned her M.S.L.S. from the historic Clark Atlanta University School of Library and Information Studies.
 Her research interests include professionalism, ethics, racial and ethnic diversity in the LIS field, and the role of digital humanities in practical academic librarianship.
 She is co-editor of The Small and Rural Academic Library: Leveraging Resources and Overcoming Limitations (Chicago: ACRL 2016) and author of Kaleidoscopic Concern: An Annotated, Chronological Bibliography of Diversity, Recruitment, Retention, and Other Concerns Regarding African American and Ethnic Library Professionals and Global Evolution: An Annotated, Chronological Bibliography of International Students in U.S. Academic Libraries (ACRL 2009, 2007).
+In 2019, Kendrick was named the Association of College and Research Libraries’ Academic/Research Librarian of the Year.

 This is an online class that is taught asynchronously, meaning that participants do the work on their own time as their schedules allow.
 The class does not meet together at any particular times, although the instructor may set up optional sychronous chat sessions.
 Instruction includes readings and assignments in one-week segments.
 Class participation is in an online forum environment.